About the College

 Completion of any of the Pre-Licensure BSN Options does not guarantee eligibility to take the NCLEX-RN licensure exam.

-Applicants should be aware of the restrictions outlined in the Missouri Nurse Practice Act and the Essential Abilities Requirements.
-The State of Missouri Nurse Practice Act governs the practice of professional nurses in Missouri.
-It is important that students become familiar with the Act, in particular sections 335.066 and 335.046 (http://www.pr.mo.gov/nursing-rules-statutes.asp):
+Applicants should be aware of the restrictions outlined in the Missouri Nursing Practice Act, which governs the practice of professional nurses in Missouri.
+It is important that students become familiar with the Act, viewable here; in particular sections 335.046 and 335.066:

 - section 335.046 pertains to licensing, including application for a license, license fee, and hearing upon on denial of license.